nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 `redit INDEX [dt/DATETIME] [d/REMINDER_DESCRIPTION]` or
 `re INDEX [dt/DATETIME] [d/REMINDER_DESCRIPTION]`

 * Edits the reminder at the specified `INDEX`.
-The index refers to the index number shown in the displayed reminder list.
-The index **must be a positive integer** 1, 2, 3, …​
-* Have least one of the optional fields must be provided.
+* At least one of the optional fields must be provided.
   * At most 1 of each field can be edited at a time.
 * Existing values will be updated to the input values.
 * If edited datetime is invalid, the reminder will be update to the **NEAREST VALID** datetime